- College Leadership

-- Spring 2021 registration will open November 3.
-Make an appointment with your advisor to discuss the courses you should take in your degree/certificate plan.
+- Spring 2021 registration is now open.
+Make an appointment with your advisor to discuss the courses you should take in your degree / certificate plan.

 - Log in to Navigate and start mapping out your schedule.
 Confirm that the way your courses will be delivered will work for your needs.
-On November 3 you can simply hit the Register Button.
 Check out this Navigate step by step instruction video.
 If you find that a class will not work for you after you register, you can switch to a different section.
 Do this as soon as possible to guarantee your spot in your preferred course option.

 - Make a plan to pay your tuition.

-- Submit a FAFSA.
+- Submit a 2020-2021 FAFSA.
 Check myACC for any needed documentation and to confirm you have been awarded.
 If you have not yet done your FAFSA – do it TODAY.
-The recommended completion file date is December 8th.
-In the meantime, start a payment plan.
+The recommended completion file date was December 8th.
+It is recommended to start a payment plan.
 When and if your aid is awarded, it will be refund to you.
 See Financial Aid for assistance and details.

 - Established a third-party who will be paying your tuition.